 - Vaginal atrophy-Aloe has been shown to reduce post-menopausal vaginal atrophy.[xiii]

-Dosing of aloe vera depends on the condition and way it which it is applied or taken.
-While there are virtually no side effects with topical application, there can be adverse affects with internal use such as intestinal cramping or drug interactions.
-I would recommend starting slowly when taking internally.
+The dosing of aloe vera depends on the condition and the way it which it is applied or taken.
+While there are virtually no side effects with topical application, there can be adverse effects with internal use such as intestinal cramping or drug interactions.
+I would recommend starting slowly when taking it internally.
 Drugs.com provides a list of potential interactions with drugs and aloe.
 In particular, forms of insulin are listed.
-In addition to diabetic medications, talk to your provider before taking blood thinning medications, diuretic medications, or stimulant laxatives.
+In addition to diabetic medications, talk to your provider before taking blood-thinning medications, diuretic medications, or stimulant laxatives.